ermshiperete/job-dsl-plugin-wiki/Job-reference.md

     excludedRegion(String pattern)

     /*
      * Add a list of excluded regions.
-Each call is additive.
+Each call to excludedRegions adds to the
+     * list of excluded regions.
      * If excluded regions are configured, and Jenkins is set to poll for changes,
      * Jenkins will ignore any files and/or folders that match the specified
      * patterns when determining if a build needs to be triggered.